Grey Hair? 9 Toxic Ingredients in Your Hair Dyes To Avoid

 Saach Organics

-Saach Organics’s semi-permanent hair colors are formulated based on traditional Ayurvedic recipes and use only organically grown plants and herbs grown in India.
+Saach Organics’s semi-permanent hair colors are formulated based on traditional Ayurvedic recipes and use only natural ingredients like organically grown plants and herbs from India.
 They feature natural ingredients such as lime hibiscus, primrose, jojoba oil, green tea, and tea tree.
 And don’t worry, there’s no sulfates, parabens, PPD, ammonia, propylene glycol, or artificial colors and fragrances, which means it’s great for those with sensitive scalps.
 The brand also gets bonus points for being PETA certified.

 How Can You Stop Your Hair From Greying